moseeh/forum/README.md

 ## Image Upload

 The forum allows registered users to upload images to their respective posts.
-The image should not exceed 20 mb of size.
-Formats allowed are JPEG, SVG, PNG, GIF
+The image should not exceed 20 MB in size.
+Formats allowed are JPEG, SVG, PNG, and GIF.

 ### Notes:

-- The "created posts" and "liked posts" filters is only available to registered users.
+- The "created posts" and "liked posts" filters are only available to registered users.

 ---